-The coding frameworks have been provided on the DVD (as .pdf documents) as well as via an on-line data dictionary.
+The coding frameworks have been provided on the DVD (as .pdf documents) as well as an on-line data dictionary.

 You should also consider which files you want to print out and which you are happy to look at electronically.
-You might want to print a couple of pages from the marked-up questionnaire and look at the rest of the files on screen where there are search functions available.29
+You might want to print a couple of pages from the marked-up questionnaire and look at the rest of the files on screen where there are search functions available.30

-While frequencies of the variables have been provided, it is expected that you might only refer to these files for some simple queries with the variable name in mind (for example, how many employed people do we have in the sample, or what are the codes used for question R3).
+While frequencies of the variables have been provided, it is expected that you might only refer to these in the early stages of an analysis (for example, how many employed people do we have in the sample at wave 1, or what are the codes used for question R3).

-Also, as you may have already seen, the previous chapters of this manual provide an overview of the topics covered in the questionnaires and the derived variables created.

-These tools are described in more detail below.
+The previous chapters of this manual provide an overview of the topics covered in the questionnaires and the derived variables created.
+The documentation is described in more detail below.